ibm-cloud-docs/power-iaas/global-replication-service.md

 {: configure-secondary-site}

 Configure the secondary site with the following steps:
-1. Onboard the auxiliary volume using the API request.
+1. Onboard the auxiliary volume using the [API request(dummy link)]().
+For more information about onboarding see [Onboarding auxiliary volumes](/docs/power-iaas?topic=power-iaas-getting-started-GRS#onboarding-auxiliary-volumes)

 2. Collect the auxiliary volume names from the primary site and onboard them to manage from secondary sites.
     This operation will provide the new volumes IDs and volume-group Ids (if applicable).
 The volume IDs and volume-group Ids help to manage the failover and failback operations.